GSA/Section508.gov/_pages/content-pages/2021-09-30-iaaf-biographies.md

       <em><span>Section 508 Program Manager</span></em><br /><span>Pension Benefit Guaranty Corporation (PBGC)</span>
     </p>
     <p>
       <span>Angela Watkins, a certified Project Manager, has served as the Section 508 Program Manager for Pension Benefit Guaranty Corporation since January 2018.
-She’s been aware of the goals of accessibility since serving on agency wide team in 2001.
-Prior to her current role she’s had experience as a Business Representative, Service Desk Manager, Procurement Support, and a Contracting Officer Representative ensuring that products and deliverables she was responsible included Section 508 compliance as a requirement.
+She’s been aware of the goals of accessibility since serving on an agency-wide team in 2001.
+Prior to her current role, she’s had experience as a Business Representative, Service Desk Manager, Procurement Support, and a Contracting Officer Representative ensuring that the products and deliverables she was responsible for included Section 508 compliance as a requirement.
 She serves as the chair of the Section 508 Intra-Agency team comprised of representatives from the agency’s communications, training, human resources, legal, EEO, IT and procurement departments.
 She and her team have been effective in promoting the message that “Accessibility is Everyone’s Responsibility” in her agency.</span>
     </p>
     <p>
       <em><span>Moderator: </span></em><a href="{{site.baseurl}}/iaaf/agenda-2021#d1bs3a"><em><span>Inclusive Design Demands Inclusive User Research: How to develop equitable research and testing opportunities </span></em></a>